iConference AG

 AI on the phone — and it understands Bernese German.

-We don't just try AI in theory — we put it to work on ourselves.
+We don't just try AI in theory, we put it to work on ourselves.
 This time: an AI phone assistant that answers incoming calls when no one picks up.
 We tested the solution from CleverAI, a Swiss provider.
-The result convinced us — enough to move into a pilot.
+The result convinced us, and we are moving into a pilot.

 «Hello, I've got a quick question.» «Of course — I'm here for you.»